ANXIETY COUNSELING SERVICES

 Anxiety is a natural human reaction that serves an important basic survival function.
 It acts as an alarm system that is activated whenever a person perceives danger.
 When the body reacts to a potential threat, a person feels physical sensations of anxiety: a faster heartbeat and breath rate, tensed muscles, sweaty palms, nausea, and trembling hands or legs.
 These sensations are part of the body’s fight-flight response, which is caused by a rush of adrenaline and other chemicals.
-This reaction prepares the body to make a quick decision to either stay and fight that threat or try to escape from it.
-It takes a few seconds longer for the thinking part of the brain (the cortex) to process the situation and evaluate whether the threat is real and if it is, how to handle it.
-If the cortex sends the all-clear signal, the fight-flight response is deactivated and the nervous system can relax.
-If the brain reasons that a threat might last, feelings of anxiety and the physical symptoms listed above may linger, keeping the person alert. -=The physical reactions or symptoms of this are often a fast heart rate, rapid pace of breathing, sweating, and sometimes a decrease in energy.

 Anxiety can also be interpreted by some individuals as nervousness, worry, or self-doubt.
 Occasionally, the causes of anxiety are easy to identify, while other times it may not be.
 Nearly every person feels some level or form of anxiety at some point in their life.
-More importantly, overwhelming, recurring, or out of the blue dread can deeply impact or affect people.
+More importantly, overwhelming, recurring, or out-of-the-blue dread can deeply impact or affect people.
 When anxiety interferes like this, talking to a therapist such as Nancy Travers, LCSW is a great option to regain control of the situation.

 Some may also consider anxiety a normal reaction to a stressor.
 There are also individuals who experience anxiety that is persistent, seemingly uncontrollable, and overwhelming.
 If it’s an excessive, irrational dread of everyday situations, it can be disabling.
 Some people don’t ever seek treatment for anxiety and they spend their whole life in agony with little to no understanding of what is holding them back.